reza-mirjahanian/awesome-blockchain/Solana/Course I/Initializing Accounts/readme.md

 -   `seeds` and `bump` (red box): A program can own multiple accounts, it "discriminates" among the accounts with the "seed" which is used in calculating a "discriminator".
 The "discriminator" takes up 8 bytes, which is why we need to allocate the additional 8 bytes in addition to the space our struct takes up.
 The bump can be treated as boilerplate for now.

 This might seem like a lot to take in, don't worry. **Initializing an account can largely be treated as boilerplate for now.**

+### What is the system program?

+The `system program` is a program built into the Solana runtime (a bit like an [Ethereum precompile](https://www.rareskills.io/post/solidity-precompiles)) that transfers SOL from one account to another.
+We will revisit this in a later tutorial about transferring SOL.
+For now, we need to transfer SOL away from the signer, who is paying for the `MyStruct` storage, so the `system program` is always a part of initialization transactions.